 Comparison Chart Planning vs Forecasting

-Planning | Forecasting |
+PLANNING | FORECASTING |

 ---|---|

-Planning is a process of looking into the future and plan course of actions for future for organization and make preparations for different departments accordingly. | Forecasting is a process of making a prediction for the performance of an organization in future on the basis of its performance in past and present. |
+Planning is looking into the planned course of action for the future organization and preparing for different departments accordingly. | Forecasting is a process of predicting the performance of an organization in the future based on its performance in the past and present. |

-Planning is based on pertinent information, objectives, and forecast. | Forecasting is based on assumptions and speculations which requires a certain degree of guess. |
+Planning is based on pertinent information, objectives, and forecasts. | Forecasting is based on assumptions and speculations, which require a certain degree of guessing. |

-It is concerned with assessing future and preparing for it. | It is concerned with approximating future events and trends. |
+It is concerned with assessing the future and preparing for it. | It is concerned with approximating future events and trends. |

 Planning stresses on expectations and facts. | Forecasting stresses on facts only. |